 An operating model is a representation of how an organization works and is defined and used in order to help make decisions throughout the business development process.
 A framework is a set of roles, events, artifacts, and the rules that bind them.
 While frameworks are intended to have practices added to them, the frameworks themselves are mostly immutable.
 Operating models, on the other hand, are designed to help organizations create their own roles, events, artifacts and the rules that bind them and have these evolve over time as the organization evolves.

 Net Objectives’ Operating Models

 Net Objectives’ FLow for Enterprise Transformation (FLEX) is an operating model based on Lean-Agile that can be applied to any organization to achieve business agility – the fast realization of business value predictably, sustainably and with high quality.
 FLEX can also be an operating model that includes SAFe.
-Scrum/APM is an operating model, also based on Lean-Agile, which wraps Scrum to make it more effective.
-Scrum/APM is one of the available team operating models for FLEX.
+The Net Objectives approach to Scrum is an operating model, also based on Lean-Agile, which wraps Scrum to make it more effective.
+Scrum is one of the available team operating models for FLEX.

 Operating models do not require immutable aspects

 Frameworks typically require or suggest an all-in-all the way.
 For example, the Scrum Guide says “Scrum’s roles, events, artifacts, and rules are immutable.”
 SAFe, while having different levels pre-defines the levels and requirements many of its practices in order to be considered to be SAFe.
 Both FLEX and Scrum focus on intents of practices.
 If a practice is not ideal, both FLEX and Scrum provide alternatives to it.
 The focus is on the outcome, not prescription.

 Operating models provide a transition from “As-Is” to “To-Be”